 JB: We want Campers to have a feeling of being able to make the world a better place and use their voice.
 Civic Duty Day is a really important way we can be authentic in that goal and support our Campers.
 Hopefully, they feel empowered to do that.

-KR: When I think about it, even if we get one person to vote who normally wouldn’t or one person who was able to be there as a support person for someone who was feeling really challenged on the day, that would be really powerful for us.
-I think of all those moments – which I know many of them we won’t know about since they are personal – but, we want to enable them to happen.
+KR: When I think about it, even if we get one person to vote who usually wouldn’t or one person who was able to be there as a support person for someone who was feeling really challenged on the day, that would be really powerful for us.
+I think of all those moments – which I know many of them we won’t know about since they are personal – but we want to enable them to happen.

 How are you thinking about supporting Campers post-election?